lolo57130/power_nmap/scripts/README_SCRIPTS_DIRECTORY.txt

 	it generates a text-file (in TSV : tabulation separated values format) with a HTML page for a graphical visualization in specified folder input : nmap XML file or nmap XML output from pipe

+# pnm-ports-map :
+	generates a set of file (HTML page + TSV file) to visualize all openned ports for each active host input : output from the pnm-summarize.py script

 # pnm-vendor-hits :
 	generates a set of file (HTML page + TSV file) to visualize vendors of network interfaces which are presents in the network input : output from the pnm-extract-mac.py script with the --group-by-vendor argument enabled

-# pnm-ports-map :
+# pnm-words-cloud :
-	generates a set of file (HTML page + TSV file) to visualize all openned ports for each active host input : output from the pnm-summarize.py script
+	generates a set of file (HTML page + dependencies) to visualize words in a cloud input : output from the pnm-extract-words.py script

 PYTHON SCRIPTS